 Education and Social Work Menu

-The ECE diploma program is very in-depth, with hands-on practicum experiences in every semester, that is centred around a shared love for children.
+The ECE diploma program is in-depth, with hands-on practicum experiences in every semester, that is centred around a shared love for children.
 The program instructors are approachable, encouraging, and very helpful.
 The program is cohort based with lots of interaction and support from classmates as well.

 - B.C.
 Grade 12 OR Mature Student status (or equivalent).